git/git.github.io/rev_news/drafts/edition-90.md

   Hm, I've only been contributing for a short while, so it's hard for me to call any of them important per se.
-The most user-visible one is safe.bareRepository, but I don't think many users will use it in its current form.
+The most user-visible one is `safe.bareRepository`, but I don't think many users will use it in its current form.
 If I had more time, I'd expand it into a safer default for everyone.